 It’s extremely rare to uncover baby burials from prehistoric times.
 Neve’s case is unique and exceptional.
 Moreover, it’s the oldest newborn burial site ever found in Europe.
 Research reveals how unusual it was that the shroud in which she was wrapped was preserved.

 Experts have been able to deduce that Neve traveled in a kind of sling with her mother.
 This would’ve made it easier for her to collect and search for food.
-Indeed, motherhood in the Mesolithic age wasn’t easy.
+Motherhood in the Mesolithic age certainly wasn’t easy.
 However, just like today, mothers sought at all times to keep their babies extremely close to them, with skin-to-skin contact if possible.

 We don’t know what Neve’s mother felt when she passed away, but it’s pretty easy to guess.
-All the ritual, meticulousness, and dedication that was carried out to beautify and adorn the lifeless little girl denotes the affection of her family.
+After all, the meticulous way in which the lifeless little girl was beautified and adorned clearly demonstrates the love and devotion of those close to her.
 Without a doubt, this discovery teaches us, once again, how valuable human life is, no matter how brief and fragile it may be.It might interest you...

 All cited sources were thoroughly reviewed by our team to ensure their quality, reliability, currency, and validity.
 The bibliography of this article was considered reliable and of academic or scientific accuracy.